milgra/mmfm/README.md

 # Multimedia File Manager

-Multimedia File Manager is a modern media viewer and manager for multimedia and document files.
+Multimedia File Manager is a modern, lightning fast media viewer and manager for multimedia and document files.
 It can play and view everything ffmpeg and mupdf can.

 Multimedie File Manager was made for SwayOS.

 ## Features ##

+- It aims to be the fastest & most responsive doc/media viewer out there
 - Optimized for keyboard and touchpad use
 - MacOS-like scroll and pinch smoothness
 - Instant preview for all known media formats and for pdf files